 This only applies if your LLC was formed in another state and is now expanding into Hawaii.
 In this case, you wouldn’t file the Articles of Organization, but rather the “Application for Certificate of Authority.”

 All foreign business entities are required to foreign qualify in Hawaii, or they could incur some pretty severe penalties.
 File your Application for Certificate of Authority either online or with a hard copy.
 Both methods come with a $50 fee, but like the Articles of Organization, this is a one-time fee as long as your application is accepted.

 LLC Annual Fees

-The Hawaii Department of Commerce and Consumer Affairs requires all in-state LLCs to file an Annual Report.
-It’s due each year by the month during which the LLC was initially formed, and it costs $16.
+The Hawaii Department of Commerce and Consumer Affairs requires all in-state LLCs to file an annual report.
+It’s due each year in the same quarter in which the LLC was initially formed, and it costs $12.50 to file online or $15 to file on a paper form.
 You can pay an additional $25 fee to expedite the process.
-Annual Reports are available both online and as a paper form.
+Annual reports are available both online and on a paper form.

 When it comes to federal taxes, LLCs are classified as “pass-through” entities, which means that the business itself doesn’t need to file a tax return, only the individual members do.
 Plus, the state of Hawaii doesn’t impose a “franchise” or “privilege” tax on its businesses.
 But it does require all business entities to pay a General Excise Tax of 4% on gross business income.

 There are specific circumstances that would cause your LLC to owe additional taxes.
-For example, if you sell merchandise, you might need to pay a use tax, and if you hire employees, you may owe withholding and unemployment insurance taxes.
+For example, if you hire employees, you may owe withholding and unemployment insurance taxes.